Black War: Crisis years (1825–1831)

 On 19 April 1828, Arthur issued a "Proclamation Separating the Aborigines from the White Inhabitants".
 The proclamation aimed to remove Aboriginal Tasmanians from the settled districts of eastern, central and north-western Tasmania as a precursor to negotiations with them for a reserve in the north-east region which was largely uncolonised and was traditionally visited by many Aboriginal groups for its abundant native game and other foods.
 The proclamation authorised colonists to use violence to expel Aboriginal people from the settled districts in defined circumstances.
-However, the restrictions on violence were unclear and difficult to enforce and the settled districts were not well defined.
+The restrictions on violence were unclear and difficult to enforce and the settled districts were not well defined.
 Historian James Boyce states that in practice: "Any Aborigine could now be legally killed for doing no more than crossing an unmarked border that the government did not even bother to define."

 Arthur admitted that the British were "the first aggressors" but thought continued violence could only be prevented by enforcing the ban on Aboriginal people entering the settled areas.
 He deployed almost 300 troops from the 40th and 57th Regiments at 14 military posts along the frontier and within the settled districts.
 This measure appeared to deter Aboriginal attacks.
 Through the winter of 1828, few Aboriginal people appeared in the settled districts, and those that did were driven back by military parties.
 Among them were at least 16 Oyster Bay people who were killed in July at their encampment in the Eastern Tiers by a detachment of the 40th Regiment.

 Martial law (November 1828)

 Proclamation board labelled "Governor Davey's Proclamation" painted in Van Diemen's Land about 1830, in the time of Governor Arthur.
 Nailed to trees, proclamation boards were designed to show Aboriginal people the benefits of living in peace with colonists under an idealised equal British justice.

 Violence escalated from August to October 1828, with the Oyster Bay, Big River, Ben Lomond and Northern peoples launching raids on stock huts during which 15 colonists were killed in 39 attacks.
 From early October, Oyster Bay warriors also began killing white women and children.
 On 1 November, Arthur declared martial law against the Aboriginal people in the settled districts, who were now "open enemies of the King".
 Arthur's move was effectively a declaration of war.
 Soldiers were authorised to arrest any Aboriginal person in the settled districts without warrant and to shoot those who resisted.
-However, the proclamation also stated:
+The proclamation also stated: